 Whether you like it or not, your stakeholders conduct research on their own—without you guiding and steering them toward your solutions.
 In fact, more than 70 percent of buyers report that they don’t engage with salespeople until after they clarify their needs, according to CSO Insights research.
 To give your stakeholders something they can’t get on their own, you have to provide more value during every discussion.
 That starts by taking full advantage of every member of your team.
 For instance, bring subject matter experts, such as your product engineer or product manager, into the conversation.
 At the same time, ask your sales manager to guide you on the optimal pacing for these meetings.
 Effectively utilizing your team also means analyzing data in your CRM to see which techniques other sales reps have used at specific points in the sales process to move an opportunity forward.

 If you’re struggling to manage stakeholders in large accounts, you’re not alone.
-The most important strategy is to implement formal processes and quality-control measures for stakeholder engagement.
+When developing a sales strategy, it’s important to implement formal processes and quality-control measures for stakeholder engagement.
 You should start by:

 - Conducting a Situation Appraisal